CARRA-Arthritis Foundation Small Grants

 - Budget and Justification (Download template: WORD / PDF)

 - Total costs salary support for Principal Investigator(s) and all Co-Investigator(s) must not exceed 50% of total project costs.

 - CARRA will allow up to 8% F&A (indirect) costs which must be incorporated into the project budget below.
 If indirect costs are requested, total costs for this project must not exceed $25,000.

 - Poster printing and publication costs are not allowed.

 - Travel expense requests are not permitted unless required for the conduct of the research.
 Travel expenses to attend meetings to present this work, for example, are not allowed.

 - Other expenses should be discussed with CARRA personnel prior to application submission.

-- NIH-formatted Biosketches for PI and all Co-Is (limit 5 pages per biosketch; please combine all biosketches into one PDF with the PI biosketch listed first.)
+- NIH-formatted Biosketches for Principal Investigator(s) and Co-Investigator(s) (limit 5 pages per biosketch; please combine all biosketches into one PDF with the PI(s) biosketch listed first.)